 Printed in the United States of America.
+ISBN-13: 978-1-934356-56-2 Printed on acid-free paper.
+Book version: P8.0-January 2012

-ISBN-10: 1-934356-17-4 ISBN-13: 978-1-934356-17-3 Printed on acid-free paper.
-P1.3 printing, June 22, 2009 Version: 2009-6-23
+Preface

-Android is a new open source software toolkit for mobile phones that was created by Google and the Open Handset Alliance.
-In a few years, it's expected to be found in millions of cell phones and other mobile devices, making Android a major platform for application developers.
+Android is an open source software toolkit for mobile phones and tablets that was created by Google and the Open Handset Alliance.
+It's inside millions of cell phones and other mobile devices, making Android a major platform for application developers.
 Whether you're a hobbyist or a professional programmer, whether you are doing it for fun or for profit, it's time to learn more about developing for Android.
 This book will help you get started.